MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 - Improve security of corporate data when users work remotely.
 - Optimize the new environment for cost and growth.

-These goals support the decision to use Windows Virtual Desktop and validate it as the best migration method for Contoso.
+These goals support the decision to use Azure Virtual Desktop and validate it as the best migration method for Contoso.

-## Benefits of running Windows Virtual Desktop in Azure
+## Benefits of running Azure Virtual Desktop in Azure

-Using Windows Virtual Desktop in Azure, Contoso can now seamlessly run, manage, and scale its VDI solution quickly and easily.
+Using Azure Virtual Desktop in Azure, Contoso can now seamlessly run, manage, and scale its VDI solution quickly and easily.
 The company also can provide an optimized multi-session Windows 10 environment to its users.

 Contoso will capitalize on existing Microsoft 365 licenses while using the scale, performance, security, and innovation of Azure.

 Additional benefits might include:

-- Access to Windows Virtual Desktop from anywhere.
+- Access to Azure Virtual Desktop from anywhere.
 - Optimized Microsoft 365 Apps for enterprise environment.
-- Windows Virtual Desktop for dev/test environments.
+- Azure Virtual Desktop for dev/test environments.

 ## Solutions design